Reward

 • LSAs boost traditional benefit plans to attract new employees and retain existing ones.

-What Are Lifestyle Spending Accounts?
+What Is A Lifestyle Spending Account

-LSAs are employer-funded accounts that allow organizations to help their employees cover qualified health or wellness expenses.
+Lifestyle Spending Accounts are employer-funded accounts that allow organizations to help their employees cover qualified health or wellness expenses.
 Unlike a traditional healthcare plan, however, LSAs don’t have many rules or restrictions regarding spending—in fact, employers can set what is deemed an eligible expense.

 Usually, this means anything related to wellness: physical wellness expenses, mental wellness expenses, and financial wellness expenses are some good examples.
 Employers decide how much to give each employees’ account and which expenses are eligible, and employees decide how to spend that money in a way that means the most to them.